 These are all questions that we will explore.

-Green mold can grow in homes with water damaged building materials.
+Green mold spores can grow in homes with water damaged building materials.

-If you had a flood in your home where the water damage was not cleaned up in a short period of time, under the right conditions mold can start the grow.
-Once the mold starts to grow there’s a chance it can appear to be green.
+If you had a flood in your home where the water damage was not cleaned up in a short period of time, under the right conditions green mold can start the grow.
+Once the mold infestation starts to grow there's a chance it can appear as green colored mold.

 You may also notice green spots on some of your clothes which is caused by condensation whether from water damage or from high relative humidity.
 You can usually put the clothes through the traditional laundry to clean the green mold in this situation.